 Open your window to anywhere

 Your iOS or Android smartphone becomes the window into the virtual world.
-Once inserted into the MERGE Goggles, your phone tracks your head movement so youʼre able to look up, down, and all around in a virtual environment.
+Once inserted into the MERGE Headset, your phone tracks your head movement so youʼre able to look up, down, and all around in a virtual environment.

 Most mobile VR apps are downloaded from the iOS and Android appstores, just like any other app.
-Once downloaded, simply launch the app, enter into VR mode (if not already), and slide your phone into the MERGE VR Goggles.
-In addition to head tracking, VR apps also split the screen into left and right images that appear in 3D when viewed through the MERGE Goggles.
+Once downloaded, simply launch the app, enter into VR mode (if not already), and slide your phone into the MERGE VR Headset.
+In addition to head tracking, VR apps also split the screen into left and right images that appear in 3D when viewed through the MERGE Headset.
 This 3D effect, together with headtracking, create a feeling of immersion, making you feel as if youʼre actually there.

 Interact with your digital surroundings

 Interacting with VR apps is easy once you get the hang of it.
 Most apps use one of two interaction methods.
 The first and simplest is gaze-based interaction, you simply look at what you want to select, and hold your gaze on it for a second or two.
-The second type of interaction is by using button inputs on top of the MERGE VR Goggles.
+The second type of interaction is by using button inputs on top of the MERGE VR Headset.

 In this case, youʼd look at what you want to select, then press a button to select it.
 The buttons can also be used to perform an action like pausing a video or controlling a character.
 Visit VR Start, a place where we provide tips and videos that will help you understand how to interact with the experiences.
 Youʼll get the hang of it in no time.

 There is no current design standard for developers who create mobile VR experiences.
 One attempt at making this easier for developers is by using Googleʼs Viewer Profile.
 The Viewer Profile is simply a QR code that can be scanned from a VR app.
-Once scanned, the app will optimize the display for use with the MERGE Goggles.
+Once scanned, the app will optimize the display for use with the MERGE Headset.
 You can find the MERGE Viewer Profile QR code on the back of the headstrap.
 For more information see the link below:

 Discover experiences youʼve never imagined